Phaedra Parks On Kandi Burruss Lawsuit: ‘No Stories Shock Or Amaze Me’

 — Roland!! (@ciscoTHETINK) January 9, 2017

-In other words, Phaedra Parks claims that she didn’t entertain the offer because it wasn’t her area of expertise and she didn’t want to get involved.
-But some viewers felt that she was being shady because she listened to his story on national television.
+In other words, Phaedra Parks claims that she didn’t entertain the offer because it wasn’t her area of expertise, and she didn’t want to get involved.
+But some viewers felt that she was shady because she listened to his story on national television.
 Parks may just be doing her job, just as she’s doing her job in warning Porsha Williams about having a baby out of wedlock.
-While Parks and Kandi aren’t really friends anymore, Phaedra and Porsha have become closer and it sounds like she wants to be there for her friend as she pursues this new relationship.
+While Parks and Kandi aren’t really friends anymore, Phaedra and Porsha have become closer, and it sounds like she wants to be there for her friend as she pursues her new relationship.

 “After having the pleasure of meeting and being around Todd, I found him to be nice and genuinely concerned about Porsha.
 As Porsha’s friend, I only want the best for her, and if Todd makes her happy, I am happy for her,” Phaedra Parks explains in her Bravo blog about her opinions in regards to Porsha Williams.

-Of course, Williams really wants a baby and she has been talking about this since she was married to Kordell Stewart.
+Of course, Williams really wants a baby, and she has been talking about this since she was married to Kordell Stewart.
 The two explored the option of having twins, but their marriage was crumbling away.
-And maybe Phaedra wants Williams to think about her options, as she wishes that her two sons, Ayden and Dylan, had a male role model, who wasn’t sitting in prison.
+And maybe Phaedra wants Williams to think about her options as she wishes that her two sons, Ayden and Dylan, had a male role model who wasn’t sitting in prison.
 And maybe that’s why Parks’ work with her camps and her role model programs are so important to her.

 Does Kandi Burruss Feel Bad For Exposing Phaedra Parks’ Affair?